CREESTL/ComputerVision/README.md

 ### Summary
 In this repository I have all of my files from the beginning of studying computer vision.
 Most of these files are super small.
 For example:
--just_camera.py` gets video from your web-cam and shows it on the screen.
-If you press `q` is stops working -`QR_from_camera` also gets the video from your web-cam but if you show some QR-code to the camera it will open the link which is stored on this code.
-I find it pretty useful -`QR_generator`does this:
+- 'just_camera.py` gets video from your web-cam and shows it on the screen.
+If you press `q` is stops working
+- `QR_from_camera` also gets the video from your web-cam but if you show some QR-code to the camera it will open the link which is stored on this code.
+I find it pretty useful
+- `QR_generator`does this:
     - In the Excel table there are name, second name and age of some people.
     - For each person program generates individual QR-code and places it in specific folder (you can put a path to it on the 27 line)
--`Face_detection` finds a human face on the video and returns the frame where this face was found
+- `Face_detection` finds a human face on the video and returns the frame where this face was found

 The most complecated program is `Face_and_QR_to_Excel` and that's what it does:
 - A user hold a phone or a paper with QR-code on it